-This manual includes information pertaining primarily to the most recent IA-32 processors, which include the Pentium® processors, the P6 family processors, the Pentium 4 processors, the Intel® XeonTM processors.
+This manual includes information pertaining primarily to the most recent IA-32 processors, which include: the Pentium[®] processors, the P6 family processors, the Pentium 4 processors, the Pentium M processors, and the Intel[®] XeonTM processors.
 The P6 family processors are those IA-32 processors based on the P6 family micro-architecture, which include the Pentium Pro, Pentium II, and Pentium III processors.
-The Pentium 4 and Intel Xeon processors are based on the Intel® NetBurstTM micro-architecture.
+The Pentium 4 and Intel Xeon processors are based on the Intel[®] NetBurstTM micro-architecture.